shareeep/campusG/TO-DO.md

 1. Start with Order Service configuration (1.1) - This is simple but necessary
 2. Complete the Create Order Saga (2.1) - Focus on the core workflow first
 3. Implement Accept Order Saga (2.2) - This builds on the Create Order Saga
-4. Implement Notification Service consumer (3.1) - This supports all sagas
+4. Implement direct Notification Service endpoints (3.1.1) - Temporary alternative to Kafka
 5. Implement Scheduler Service worker (4.1) - This handles timeouts
 6. Implement Complete Order Saga (2.3) - This is the most complex saga
 7. Create integration tests (5.1-5.4) - Verify everything works properly

+> **Note:** All Kafka-related tasks are postponed.
+The code for Kafka integration should remain in place but not be modified or relied upon at this time.

 ## Learning Resources